p-program/website/content/post/One-Open-Operating-System.md

 ![image](/image/post/One-Open-Operating-System/5-IAAS.png)

-First of all,we need to declare one thing: **IaaS is a super distributed system** which includes so many products.
+First of all,we need to declare : **IaaS is a super distributed system** which includes so many products.

 I think in the near future,IaaS will become a super **Cloud Native Application Store**.

 In developer's view,we may need database,redis,distributed message queue and so on.

-Take Tencent Cloud as an example.A better DevOps pipeline would be like this:
+So take Tencent Cloud as an example.A better DevOps pipeline would be like this:

 1. Tencent Cloud administrator creates a sub user(Currently we call it user access key);
-2. The project manager
- sets up the [CAM](https://intl.cloud.tencent.com/document/product/598/17848) according to actual condition;
+2. The project manager sets up the [CAM](https://intl.cloud.tencent.com/document/product/598/17848) according to actual condition;
 3. The R&D (Research and Development) engineer writes business code;
 4. The DevOps engineer helps the R&D engineer to make the code running on the Tencent Cloud(Such as preparing the test/product environment,docker build,configuration,logging,monitor).